 The corresponding pad will turn a dark grey color to indicate the pad is now empty and ready for another Cue to be assigned.

-You can also clear all pads of their respective Cues using the button before using the button - however ‘favorited’ Cues will not be removed in this case.
+You can also quickly clear all pads of their respective Cues using the Select All button before using the Delete button:

 Cues can be triggered by using your mouse to click the respective Cues’ pad, or the respective MIDI note for that pad.
 When triggering a Cue, the corresponding pad will light up, and the source track playhead will jump to the cue location, and begin playing.